maawoo/TDC_thesis/source/04_results.md

 ## Implementation

-With the help of the developed software tool ARDCube, the Thuringian Data Cube (TDC) was implemented on the HPC system TerraSense, which is used by the Department of Earth Observation at the Friedrich-Schiller-University Jena.
+With the help of the developed software tool ARDCube the Thuringian Data Cube (TDC) was implemented on the HPC system TerraSense, which is used by the Department of Earth Observation at the Friedrich-Schiller-University Jena and runs CentOS xy as the operating system.
 The available computing resources on the selected node on TerraSense consist of four AMD Opteron 6348 processors that operate at 2.8 GHz by default and contain 12 single-threaded cores each.
 Moreover, 500 GB of computing memory and an HDD (Hard Disk Drive) file system are available.
 The following sections describe the implementation in reference to the ARDCube modules used.

-- CentOS

 ### Data Selection